eustlb/ship-detect-tl/README.md

 ## Generalisation

 The generalizability of our trained model (Faster R-CNN, ResNet101 backbone, data augmentation - around 56% mAP) has been tested on drone marina footage.
-Knowing that the training base is pretty different from such images, where the seagulls look more like the boats of our training data, our model seems to have a good generalization capacity
+Knowing that the training base is pretty different from such images, where the seagulls look more like the boats of our training data, our model seems to have a good generalization capacity (reload page if the video is not working).

 https://user-images.githubusercontent.com/94853470/187454349-deeef5d8-f7b0-4909-b02e-26c96eb5aa8b.mp4